Finite-size scaling around the critical point in the heavy quark region of QCD: Introduction

 Pinning down the boundaries of the first-order transitions in $2+1$-flavor QCD in the light~\cite{Iwasaki:1995yj,Iwasaki:1996zt,JLQCD:1998mja,Karsch:2001nf,deForcrand:2003vyj,Bernard:2004je,deForcrand:2006pv,Cheng:2006aj,Jin:2013wta,Ejiri:2015vip,Bazavov:2017xul,Jin:2017jjp,Kuramashi:2020meg} and heavy~\cite{Banks:1983me,DeGrand:1983fk,Alexandrou:1998wv,Saito:2011fs,Fromm:2011qi,Saito:2013vja,Ejiri:2019csa,Cuteri:2020yke} quark regions is a longstanding subject in lattice QCD simulations.
 It, however, has been found that the location of the boundaries are strongly dependent on the lattice cutoff of the simulations~\cite{Jin:2017jjp,Kuramashi:2020meg,Cuteri:2020yke}, and their quantitative determination in the continuum limit has not been established yet.

 One of the difficulties in these analyses is that observables near the CP are strongly dependent on the spatial volume of the system.
 The spatial volume dependence is in part described by the finite-size scaling (FSS)~\cite{Pelissetto:2000ek}.
 However, the FSS is applicable only for describing the singular part of thermodynamic quantities that dominates over the non-singular part only in the vicinity of the CP for sufficiently large spatial volumes.
 When the spatial volume is not large enough the FSS of observables is violated due to the contributions of the non-singular part and this makes their analysis based on the FSS problematic.
-In fact, although the CP of QCD is believed to belong to the three-dimensional $Z(2)$ universality class~\cite{Pisarski:1983ms}, a clear FSS in this universality class has not been observed in latest numerical studies around the CP in the light~\cite{Kuramashi:2020meg} and heavy~\cite{Cuteri:2020yke} quark regions.
-These results suggest the necessity to perform numerical analyses with yet larger spatial volumes.
+In fact, although the CP of QCD is believed to belong to the three-dimensional $Z(2)$ universality class~\cite{Pisarski:1983ms}, a clear FSS in this universality class has not been observed in the latest numerical study around the CP in the light quark mass region~\cite{Kuramashi:2020meg}.
+In the heavy quark region, on lattices of $N_t=6$ and 8 with the aspect ratio $N_s/N_t=6$ and 8, the Binder cumulant $B_4$ is reported to be consistent with the $Z(2)$ FSS using data mostly in the crossover side, while data in the first order side as well as that on $N_t=10$ lattice show deviation from the $Z(2)$ FSS~\cite{Cuteri:2020yke}.
+These results suggest the necessity to perform numerical analyses with yet larger spatial volumes and with high statistics.

 In the present study, we focus on the CP in the heavy quark region and study the behavior of observables by numerical simulations with large spatial volumes corresponding to the aspect ratios up to $N_s/N_t=12$.
-To carry out analysis on the large spatial volumes with high precision, we fix the temporal lattice extent to be $N_t=4$ in this study.
+To carry out analyses on the large spatial volumes with high precision, we fix the temporal lattice extent to be $N_t=4$ in this study.

 We also employ the hopping parameter expansion (HPE) to deal with the quark determinant.
 In this study, we generate gauge configurations using the leading order (LO) action of the HPE including the Polyakov loop term for $N_t=4$, and then incorporate the next-to-leading order (NLO) effects by a multipoint reweighting method~\cite{Ferrenberg:1989ui}.
 In our previous study, we generated the configurations in quenched QCD (zero-th order of the HPE) and reweighted them to incorporate LO and NLO effects~\cite{Saito:2011fs,Saito:2013vja,Ejiri:2019csa}.
 We show that the use of the LO action to generate configurations is quite effective in suppressing the overlapping problem of the reweighting method.
 This is essential to carry out simulations with large system volumes as studied in the present paper.
 We also verify the convergence of the HPE by comparing the LO and NLO results.